kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/07_Progress.md

 }
 ```

-Note that the `updateResults` parameter is declared as `suspend` in `loadContributorsProgress`.
+The `updateResults` parameter is declared as `suspend` in `loadContributorsProgress`.
 We need that to call `withContext`, which is a `suspend` function inside the corresponding lambda argument.

-Note also that `updateResults` callback now takes an additional `Boolean` parameter as an argument saying whether
+`updateResults` callback takes an additional `Boolean` parameter as an argument saying whether
 all the loading completed and our results are final.

 #### Task